Euclideon/vaultclient/docs/UserGuide.md

 ### Requirements

-- **VaultClient_OpenGL** requires the most recent, stable version of OpenGL for your operating system.
+- **VaultClient_OpenGL** requires the most recent stable version of OpenGL for your operating system.
-- A reliable and adequately sized **Internet Connection**.
+- A reliable **Internet Connection** with adequate bandwidth for your data needs.
 - An **Euclideon Vault License**
 - Euclideon Vault Client **Login credentials**

 If you have not received your Euclideon Vault Client license or login credentials, then please contact Euclideon at <info@euclideon.com> or go to [Euclideon's website](https://earth.vault.euclideon.com) to access our online support.

 ### Settings On Disk
-We mentioned in [**Visualisation**](#visualisation) that your interface settings are persistent across session, and this is why.
-Euclideon Vault Client stores that information in a **settings.json** file, the location of which is dependent on your operating system.
+We mentioned in [**Visualisation**](#visualisation) that your interface settings are persistent across sessions, and this is because Euclideon Vault Client stores that information in a **settings.json** file, the location of which is dependent on your operating system.

 - Windows: `%AppData%/Roaming/Euclideon/client/settings.json`
 - macOS: `~/Library/Application Support/euclideon/client/settings.json`